paramraghavan/beginners-py-learn/README.md

 # inline profile
-Profiling spark job submitted to EMR cluster, the results written to teh cluster can be copied over to S3 location.
+Profiling spark job submitted to EMR cluster, the results written to the cluster can be copied over to S3 location - have not tried, not sure how it will pan out.
+Better option may be to capture the time to execute each function - old style.
+As with spark jobs -jobs are broken to stages and task, tasks run on individual nodes.
 <pre>
 test.py